 Because quinoa is a complete protein source, this salad also holds its own as a vegetarian main dish, add you can add some leftover chicken or turkey, because that's just what we do.

-When you make this butternut squash quinoa salad, do me a favor and leave a comment or recipe review below.
-I’d love to hear from you!
+If you make this butternut squash quinoa salad recipe, leave a recipe review or rating.
+I'd love to hear from you!

 - 1 medium butternut squash, peeled and cut into 1-inch pieces (about 3 cups)